 Sun Pharmaceuticals was the first to file an ANDA (Abbreviated New Drug Application) for generic imatinib for CML, and is eligible for 180 days of marketing exclusivity.
 Generic versions of Gleevec have already been approved in other countries.

 Gleevec is one of the first successful oral targeted chemotherapeutic drugs, and over the years the LRG has monitored patients and gathered data that indicates the efficacy of Gleevec and its ability to prolong survival with tolerable side effects.
 Generic imatinib has yet to prove equal results.
-To assess the efficacy and tolerability of the generic imatinib, the LRG is launching a research program to gather comparable data beyond the FDA requirement of bioequivalence.

 Generic drugs must undergo the same rigorous quality control as the innovator (brand name) drug.
-To gain

-FDA approval, a generic drug must:
+To gain FDA approval, a generic drug must:

 - Contain the same active ingredients as the innovator drug (inactive ingredients may vary)

 - Be identical in strength, dosage, form and route of administration

 - Have the same use indications